jsperger/MTurkForResearchers/MTurk Training Presentation.md

 # The Basics of Being a Good Requester

+Pay fairly

 Approve work promptly.
 If someone entered the wrong completion code check to see if you have a completed survey response matching the ID.
-When using completion codes sometimes participants will accidentally submit the HIT with their MTurk ID as the completion code (The first survey question is usually "What is your MTurk ID?" and people copy and paste in the wrong window).
+* When using completion codes sometimes participants will accidentally submit the HIT with their MTurk ID as the completion code (The first survey question is usually "What is your MTurk ID?" and people copy and paste in the wrong window).
 This is fairly common - I'd estimate this happens once per 100-200 responses.

-Respond to participant emails
+Respond to messages from participants

+Be considerate when designing surveys
+* Be cognizant of effort intensive tasks.
+A five minute survey which is actually five minutes of essay writing will make participants justifiably frustrated if you don't tell them up front
+* If your

 ---

+# Rejecting Work

+Be clear when rejecting work.
+My boiler plate reason for rejection is "Your work has been rejected because your completion code was incorrect and there are no completed surveys matching your MTurk ID"
+* If you reject someone's work they will sometimes send you nasty emails.
+* While purely anecdotal evidence, I've noticed that some of the workers who submit the worst work will most aggressively message you to try to shame you into reversing the rejection.
+While rare (and I mean very rare in my experience), be aware that some people do adopt this strategy

+---

+# Cheating

+If it looks like a lot of people are cheating, they probably aren't.
+In the past year of running the department's account I have collected ~150,000 survey responses.
+In that time I've had to block only three people for deliberate attempts to cheat.

+Most incorrect codes are due to human error rather than deliberate attempts to cheat.

+If you're missing responses be sure to check the "Responses in Progress" section on Qualtrics.
+If you have the completion code on the last page of your study and the worker copy and pastes the code and exits the study window without clicking forward in Qualtrics then they'll be listed as a response in progress with e.g. 97% completion.

+---

-# A Note on Blocks
+# Blocks

 Blocks are serious business on Mechanical Turk.
 Amazon has an algorithm which blocks workers from using Mechanical Turk at all if they receive a certain number of blocks (approximately 3 strikes and you're out, though this increases as the number of approved HITs increases).

-From a worker's perspective it is better to have a submission rejected than it is to have the submission accepted but then blocking them.
-For example: Imagine you have a survey and a participant seems to have responded randomly.
-You might think "Well, they arguably completed the survey but I don't want them completing any surveys in the future for me" and want to accept their submission but block them.

 It is better to reject their submission and not block the worker.
 Workers are very aware of rejections because most requesters use a qualification based on the percentage of submissions of approved to screen workers .
 If you reject their work you don't have to worry about them working for you again (or at least they won't answer randomly again).

 ---

-# "Soft Block" Qualification - A Blocking Alternative
+# "Soft Block" Qualification - An Alternative to Blocks

+Rejecting work should be the first response

-If you really want to block someone I suggest creating a "Soft Block" qualification and assigning it to workers you don't want participating in your studies.
+If you want to block someone I suggest creating a "Soft Block" qualification and assigning it to workers you don't want participating in your studies.

-Reserve the "hard block" for repeat offenders and cheaters.
+Reserve the "hard block" for cheaters or habitually poor and abusvie participants.

 ---

-# Requester Best Practices

-Pay well

-Approve Work Promptly

-Don't be a jerk

-If it looks like a lot of people are cheating, you probably screwed up.
-In the past year of running the department's account I have collected ~150,000 survey responses.
-In that time I've had to block only three people for deliberate attempts to cheat.
-Most incorrect codes are due to human error rather than deliberate attempts to cheat.
+class: center, middle

+# Intermediate MTurking
+### Designing Studies for Mechanical Turk
+### The Mechanical Turk API

 ---

-# Designing Studies for Mechanical Turk
+# Important Features for Making Full use of Mechanical Turk

+Bonuses - Mechanical Turk gives requesters the ability to pay bonuses to participants.

+Qualifications - Qualifications can allow you to create interesting sub-populations and do multi-part studies.

+API - There is a  Mechanical Turk Requester API which can be used to automate certain tasks and gives access to some options not available through the graphical web requester interface.
+Options for using the API are: Command Line Tools (not recommended), The MTurkR R package, the boto package for Python
+* Bonuses and Qualifications can only be granted one at a time through the GUI.
+To use these effectively requires using the API

 ---

-# Options for Confirmation

-Payment Code

-External Question

----

 # Bonuses

+This is a great way to run experiments where participants are incentivized.
+The existing research has shown that MTurkers respond positively to incentives.

+A simple way to implement incentives is to give participants different completion codes based on their performance.

+Caveats:
-If bonuses are high and the task lends itself to Googling for an answer don't be surprised if people cheat.
+* If bonuses are high and the task lends itself to Googling for an answer don't be surprised if people cheat.
+* Some people don't like bonuses if the questions or tasks to get the bonus are too difficult

 ---

-# Attention Checks
+# Attention & Comprehension Checks

+Some research has shown that with the standard quality qualifications on MTurk Attention checks aren't really necessary.
-* Every participant on Mechanical Turk has seen the standard attention checks many, many times
+If you do use them, be aware that every participant on Mechanical Turk has seen the standard attention checks many, many times

 Comprehension Checks
+If you are going to screen out participants on Qualtrics make sure you give them instructions to return the HIT Make sure the

- *Pre-register your analysis plan (shout out to Professors Simmons and Simonsohn)
+Because of the nature of Mechanical Turk it is very easy to tell yourself stories about what participants who didn't behave the way you wanted must've been thinking.
+You should pre-register your analysis plan including exclusions (shout out to Professors Simmons and Simonsohn)

 ---